 For LLCs and Corporations, getting Foreign Qualification is required before doing business in California.
 Corporations that do not register before transacting business in California are subject to financial penalties (Section 2203).

-Also, a foreign business entity that does business in California without registering in California is not allowed to bring lawsuits or defend itself in California courts arising from such business.
+Also, a foreign business entity that does business in California without registering in California is precluded from maintaining in California court actions from such business.

 How Long Does it Take to Get Foreign Qualification in California?